Sustainable Innovation in Food Science

 - Intellectual Property Rights (IPR)

-- Food legislation
+- Food legislation of relevance to the course challenge

 MSc Programme in Food Science and Technology